alitelabs/tyx/README.md

 ### 3.3.
 Events

-Events trigger an execution of a Lambda function; TyX resolves the service and method bound to the event and together with the event data forms a Call object representing the event and pass it to method invocation.
-Using the provided decorators event data elements can be mapped to method arguments or even pass the complete Call object.
+Events trigger an execution of a Lambda function; TyX resolves the service and method bound to the event and together with the event data forms a Request object representing the event and pass it to method invocation.
+Using the provided decorators event data elements can be mapped to method arguments or even pass the complete Request object.

 Serverless Framework provides a declarative approach (`serverless.yml`) to define event mappings per function.
 TyX support the standard HTTP events and follows the ApiGateway path syntax.
 In experimental stage are event bindings for S3, DynamoDB and Kinesis Stream events.